-4.1 In accordance with GMP, each pharmaceutical company should identify what qualification and validation work is required to prove that the critical aspects of their particular operation are controlled.

-4.2 The key elements of a qualification and validation programme of a company should be clearly defined and documented in a validation master plan(VMP).

-4.3 Qualification and validation should establish and provide documentary evidence that:

-(a) the premises, supporting utilities, equipment and processes have been designed in accordance with the requirements for GMP (design qualification, or DQ);

-(b) the premises, supporting utilities and equipment have been built and installed in compliance with their design specifications (installation qualification, or IQ);
+- 4.1 In accordance with GMP, each pharmaceutical company should identify what qualification and validation work is required to prove that the critical aspects of their particular operation are controlled. - 4.2 The key elements of a qualification and validation programme of a company should be clearly defined and documented in a validation master plan. - 4.3 Qualification and validation should establish and provide documentary evidence that: - a) the premises, supporting utilities, equipment and processes have been designed in accordance with the requirements for GMP (design qualification or DQ); - b) the premises, supporting utilities and equipment have been built and installed in compliance with their design specifications (installation qualification or IQ);

-© the premises, supporting utilities and equipment operate in accordance with their design specifications (operational qualification, or OQ);

-(d) a specific process will consistently produce a product meeting its predetermined specifications and quality attributes (process validation, or PV, also called performance qualification, or PQ).

-4.4 Any aspect of operation, including significant changes to the premises, facilities, equipment or processes, which may affect the quality of the product, directly or indirectly, should be qualified and validated.

-4.5 Qualification and validation should not be considered as one-off exercises.
-An ongoing programme should follow their first implementation and should be based on an annual review.

-4.6 The commitment to maintain continued validation status should be stated in the relevant company documentation, such as the quality manual or validation master plan.

-4.7 The responsibility of performing validation should be clearly defined.

-4.8 Validation studies are an essential part of GMP and should be conducted in accordance with predefined and approved protocols.

-4.9 A written report summarizing the results recorded and the conclusions reached should be prepared and stored.

-4.10 Processes and procedures should be established on the basis of the results of the validation performed.

-4.11 Processes should be revalidated post power interruptions

-4.12 It is of critical importance that particular attention is paid to the validation of analytical test methods, automated systems and cleaning procedures.
+- c) the premises, supporting utilities and equipment operate in accordance with their design specifications (operational qualification or OQ); - d) a specific process will consistently produce a product meeting its predetermined specifications and quality attributes (process validation or PV, also called performance qualification or PQ). - 4.4 Any aspect of operation, including significant changes to the premises, facilities, equipment or processes, which may affect the quality of the product, directly or indirectly, should be qualified and validated. - 4.5 Qualification and validation should not be considered as one-off exercises.
+An ongoing programme should follow their first implementation and should be based on an annual review. - 4.6 The commitment to maintain continued validation status should be stated in the relevant company documentation, such as the quality manual or validation master plan. - 4.7 The responsibility for performing validation should be clearly defined. - 4.8 Validation studies are an essential part of GMP and should be conducted in accordance with predefined and approved protocols. - 4.9 A written report summarizing the results recorded and the conclusions reached should be prepared and stored. - 4.10 Processes and procedures should be established on the basis of the results of the validation performed. - 4.11 Particular attention should be paid to the validation of analytical test methods, automated systems and cleaning procedures.